csjwolf/MultiplicationMaster/README.md

 # Multiplication Master 🧮

-A fun and educational multiplication practice game designed for primary school students to improve their math skills through interactive gameplay.
+A fun and educational multiplication master game designed for primary school students to improve their math skills through interactive gameplay.

 ## 🎮 About the Game